BioCell Protein Carbonyl Assay Kit

 - Has a very low non-specific background

 - Is highly sensitive for analyzing clinical samples

 - Correlates well with the colorimetric assay

-- Easier to use and less labour intensive
+- Easier to use and less labor intensive

 - Can handle more samples per day than colorimetic assays

-Protein samples are reacted with DNP then non-specifically adsorbed to an ELISA plate.
+Protein samples are reacted with dinitrophenylhydrazine (DNP) and then non-specifically adsorbed to an ELISA plate.
 Free DNP and non-protein constituents are easily washed away, meaning minimal interference.

 The adsorbed protein is reacted with a biotinylated anti-DNP antibody followed by streptavidin-biotinylated horseradish peroxidase.
-Absorbances are related to a standard curve prepared from serum albumin containing increasing proportions of HOCl-oxidized protein.
+Absorbance values are related to a standard curve prepared from serum albumin containing increasing proportions of HOCl-oxidized protein.

 Using the kit:

-- Up to 81 samples can be analysed in single analyses, although duplicate or triplicate analysis is recommended for best results.
+- Up to 89 samples can be analyzed without replicates, although duplicate or triplicate analysis is recommended for best results.

 - Carbonyl concentrations are calibrated against a protein that has been oxidized and standardized colorimetrically.

 BioCell Protein Carbonyl Assay Kits do not need to be kept under cool conditions for short-term transportation.
 The kits are stable at room temperature for up to six weeks.
 If the kit is separated into freezer, fridge and bench as per instructions on the leaflet, it is stable until at least the expiry date.

-An ELISA test, using an anti-DNP antibody, was developed by: I. Hendrikje Buss, Christine C. Winterbourn and coworkers at the Free Radical Research Group, Christchurch School of Medicine (University of Otago), Christchurch, New Zealand.
+An ELISA test, using an anti-DNP antibody, was developed by: I. Hendrikje Buss, Christine C. Winterbourn and coworkers at the Centre for Free Radical Research, University of Otago, Christchurch, New Zealand

 Frequently Asked Questions:

 You can use the protein carbonyl kit for any sample containing soluble protein.
-Biological samples that have been used include plasma, serum, urine, cell culture supernatant, cell extracts, tissue homogenates, bacterial and plant extracts, oxidant-treated pure protein.
+Biological samples that have been used include plasma, serum, urine, cell culture supernatant, cell extracts, tissue homogenates, bacterial and plant extracts, and oxidant-treated pure protein.